The program and courses are designed to:

 How does the program work?

-As an economics major, you will acquire the broad base of knowledge, represented by the University's core courses taken by all students, which will prove valuable in your future career development and daily life as a citizen of your community.
-You will develop a knowledge of ethics and the closely-related social sciences important to your success: sociology, psychology and political science.
+As an Economics major, you will acquire the broad base of knowledge represented by the University's Inquiry General Education courses by all students.
+The Inquiry General Education baccalaureate requirements comprise skill requirements, interdisciplinary seminars, and mode of inquiry electives in the following fields: theological/religious studies, philosophy, history, literature, artistic and creative, natural sciences, computational, mathematical and analytical, social sciences including political, global, and economic systems.
+These requirements will prepare you for a life of learning and responsible inquiry.
+You will bridge disciplines, widen your perspectives, discover connections, and integrate knowledge.
 You will acquire a thorough background in quantitative skills through courses in statistics, calculus and linear algebra or differential equations, plus other recommended math courses.
-You will thoroughly learn principles of accounting, how firms operate and make economic decisions, how the economic system works at the aggregate and microeconomic levels, and specialized economic topics such as public finance, money and financial markets and international trade and finance.
+You will learn principles of accounting, how firms operate and make economic decisions, how the economic system works at the aggregate and micro-economic levels, and specialized economic topics such as public finance, money and financial markets and international trade and finance.

 Requirements - Major: